salemjoban1/hello-world/README.md

 # hello-world
-start first step to be a web developer
+start first step to be a web developer and i'm exciting